 Wayfair: We Dropped MyPillow Due to Online Pressure

 Wayfair said they dropped MyPillow’s products after getting pressure online to stop carrying them.
-Currently, Wayfair has no MyPillow products on their website.
-However, the retailer is likely not fond of theories like this, after it found itself tied up in another conspiracy theory this summer.
+Currently, Wayfair has no MyPillow products on its website.
+However, the retailer is likely not fond of theories like this after being tied up in another conspiracy theory this summer.
 People questioned high price tags for pillows (like this down pillow, priced close to $1,000) and other household items and somehow linked it to names of children and child trafficking.
 They have denied those claims.

-As a side note, high prices are nothing new for Wayfair and those haven’t gone away (they have products at many price ranges).
-The $1,000 pillow boasts a “920+fill power goose with a 360TC German cotton batiste that is coveted for its smoothness, delicacy, and lightweight.”
+As a side note, high prices are nothing new for Wayfair, and those haven’t gone away (they have products at many price ranges).
+The $1,000 pillow boasts a “920+fill power goose with a 360TC German cotton batiste coveted for its smoothness, delicacy, and lightweight.”
 But it’s got nothing on this down pillow that’s listed for almost $10,000!

 This isn’t the first time Lindell has been controversial, even before he became known for his political views.
 According to Wikipedia, My Pillow, Inc. has been fined and has settled multiple lawsuits.
 These lawsuits range from false advertising to unsupported claims that its pillows could treat and cure diseases such as multiple sclerosis and cerebral palsy.

-Over time, Lindell seems to have become more well known for his political views than for his pillows though.
-Will this help or hurt his pillow business, we’re not clear.
-Trump supporters may buy MyPillow simply to show their support.
+Over time, Lindell seems to have become more well-known for his political views than for his pillows, though.
+Will this help or hurt his pillow business?
+We’re not clear.
+Trump supporters may buy MyPillow to show their support.
 Others may avoid the brand based on this bad news.